NikDaStick/NikolasMargaritisBlueStamp/index.md

 <br>
 ## Challenges
-A challenge I faced when creating this robot was
+A challenge I faced when creating this robot was learning how to use the RPi.GPIO library correctly to control the motors and sensors.
+As I created multiple classes for the motors and movement, when I tried to close the motor connection in one of these classes after use, it would always throw an error.
+The fix to this issue was to always close the connection of the motors in the main class that created objects of the Motor and VehicleMovement classes.

 <br>
 ## Next Steps